Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Saddle-type blow-up solutions: basic methodology for validations and extensions

-The inverse $T^{-1}$ of compactifications {\em away from the horizon} can be described by analytic functions since it is defined by the $n$-tuples of composite functions of radicals and rational functions whose singularities in the sense of the loss of regularity and convergence of infinite series are located at infinity.
-The analytic dependence of $t_{\max}$ on bounded initial data for (\ref{ODE-original}) is therefore inherited by restricting our attention to stable manifolds of equilibria at infinity near blow-up.
+The inverse $T^{-1}$ of compactifications {\em away from the horizon} can be described by analytic functions \KMa{because} it is defined by the $n$-tuples of composite functions of radicals and rational functions whose singularities in the sense of the loss of regularity and convergence of infinite series are located \KMa{on the horizon}.
+The analytic dependence of $t_{\max}$ on bounded initial \KMa{points} for (\ref{ODE-original}) \KMa{near blow-up} is therefore inherited by restricting our attention to stable manifolds of equilibria \KMa{on the horizon for desingularized vector fields}.